cloudhein/CKA/00-mock-exam-questions-v2.0/README.md

 2. Fix the configuration of all broken cluster components
 3. Restart all necessary services and components for changes to take effect
 4. Ensure the cluster, single node, and all pods are Ready

 ---

+### **Question 17: Network Policy Implementation** (Services & Networking)
+You have frontend and backend Deployments in separate namespaces (`frontend` and `backend`).
+They need to communicate.

+**Tasks**:
+1. **Analyze**: Inspect the frontend and backend Deployments to understand their communication requirements
+2. **Apply**: From the NetworkPolicy YAML files in the `~/netpol` folder, choose one to apply.
+It must:
+   - Allow communication between frontend and backend
+   - Be as restrictive as possible (least permissive)

+**Important**: Do not delete or change the existing "deny-all" network policies.
+Failure to follow these rules may result in a score reduction or zero.

+---